 Severe preeclampsia is differentiated from mild by one or more of the following:

 Definitive treatment is delivery.
-However, risk of early delivery is balanced against severity of preeclampsia and response to other treatments.
+However, risk of early delivery is balanced against gestational age, severity of preeclampsia, and response to other treatments.
 Usually, immediate delivery after maternal stabilization (eg, controlling seizures, beginning to control BP) is indicated for the following:

 Other treatments aim to optimize maternal health, which usually optimizes fetal health.
 If delivery can be delayed in pregnancies of about 32 to 34 wk, corticosteroids are given for 48 h to accelerate fetal lung maturity.

 Most patients are hospitalized.
-Patients with eclampsia or severe preeclampsia are often admitted to an ICU.
+Patients with eclampsia or severe preeclampsia are often admitted to a maternal special care unit or an ICU.

-If preeclampsia is mild, outpatient treatment is possible; it includes strict bed rest, lying on the left side whenever possible, BP evaluation and physician visits 2 to 3 times/wk, a normal salt intake, and increased fluid intake.
+If preeclampsia is mild, outpatient treatment is possible; it includes strict bed rest, lying on the left side whenever possible, and BP measurements, laboratory monitoring, and physician visits 2 to 3 times/wk.

-However, most patients with mild eclampsia require hospitalization; some also need drug treatment for a few hours to stabilize them and to lower systolic BP to 140 to 155 mm Hg and diastolic BP to 90 to 105 mm Hg.
-Delivery follows unless preeclampsia does not progress and the fetus is very premature.
+However, most patients with mild preeclampsia require hospitalization, at least initially; some also need drug treatment for a few hours to stabilize them and to lower systolic BP to 140 to 155 mm Hg and diastolic BP to 90 to 105 mm Hg.
+Hypertension can be treated with oral drugs as needed.
+As long as no criteria for severe preeclampsia are met, delivery can occur (eg, by induction) at 37 wk.

 As soon as eclampsia or severe preeclampsia is diagnosed, Mg sulfate must be given to stop or prevent seizures and reduce reflex reactivity.
 Whether patients with mild preeclampsia always require Mg sulfate before delivery is controversial.

 Mg sulfate 4 g IV over 20 min is given, followed by a constant IV infusion of about 1 to 3 g/h, with supplemental doses as necessary.
-Dose is adjusted based on the patient's reflexes, BP, and serum Mg levels (therapeutic range, 4 to 7 mEq/L).
-Patients with excess Mg levels (eg, with Mg levels > 10 mEq/L or a sudden decrease in reflex reactivity) or hypoventilation are treated with Ca gluconate 1 g IV.
+Dose is adjusted based on the patient's reflexes.
+Patients with abnormally high Mg levels (eg, with Mg levels > 10 mEq/L or a sudden decrease in reflex reactivity), cardiac dysfunction (eg, with dyspnea or chest pain), or hypoventilation after treatment with Mg sulfate can be treated with Ca gluconate 1 g IV.

 IV Mg sulfate may cause lethargy, hypotonia, and transient respiratory depression in neonates.
 However, serious neonatal complications are uncommon.

-Hospitalized patients are given IV Ringer's lactate or 0.9% normal saline solution, beginning at about 125 mL/h (to increase urine output).
-Persistent oliguria is treated with a fluid challenge, followed by furosemide 10 to 20 mg IV; diuretics are not used otherwise.
-If fluids plus furosemide are ineffective, determining intravascular volume and cardiac output with a pulmonary artery catheter may be considered.
+Hospitalized patients are given IV Ringer lactate or 0.9% normal saline solution, beginning at about 125 mL/h (to increase urine output).
+Persistent oliguria is treated with a carefully monitored fluid challenge.
+Diuretics are usually not used.
+Monitoring with a pulmonary artery catheter is rarely necessary and, if needed, is done in consultation with a critical care specialist and in an ICU.
 Anuric patients with normovolemia may require renal vasodilators or dialysis.

 If seizures occur despite Mg therapy, diazepam or lorazepam can be given IV to stop seizures, and IV hydralazine or labetalol is given in a dose titrated to lower systolic BP to 140 to 155 mm Hg and diastolic BP to 90 to 105 mm Hg.

 The most efficient method of delivery should be used.
 If the cervix is favorable and rapid vaginal delivery seems feasible, a dilute IV infusion of oxytocin is given to accelerate labor; if labor is active, the membranes are ruptured.
-If the cervix is unfavorable and prompt vaginal delivery is unlikely, cesarean delivery is indicated.
+If the cervix is unfavorable and prompt vaginal delivery is unlikely, cesarean delivery can be considered.
 Preeclampsia and eclampsia, if not resolved before delivery, usually resolve rapidly afterward, beginning within 6 to 12 h.

 All patients are typically given Mg sulfate for 24 h postpartum.

 Patients should be evaluated every 1 to 2 wk postpartum with periodic BP measurement.
-If BP remains high after 6 wk postpartum, patients may have chronic hypertension.
+If BP remains high after 6 wk postpartum, patients may have chronic hypertension and should be referred to their primary care physician for management.